coding-paul/apex-addition/settings/README.md

 | WINDOW_SIZE             | Size of the window in Pixel <br/> Default: "400x300"
 | APEX_MONITOR            | Which monitor apex is played on <br/> Default: 1
 | UI_MONITOR              | Which monitor the ui is printed on. <br/> Default: 1
 | AUTO-DETECT-RESOLUTION  | Used to specify custom resolution when you dont want the program to auto-detect it.
-Set the AUTO-DETECT property to false and enter the wanted custom resolution in x and y. <br/> Default: {"AUTO-DETECT": true, "WIDTH": null, "HEIGHT": null}
+Set the AUTO-DETECT property to false and enter the wanted custom resolution in x and y. <br/> Default: {"AUTO-DETECT": true, "WIDTH": 0, "HEIGHT": 0}